 On my last day visiting Algarve, I went on a boat tour leaving from Alvor.
 To discover what I saw and what is my opinion about these tours, I invite you to read my article about Portimão.

 Dona Ana beach

-Perhaps the most famous beach of Lagos, Dona Ana beach is perfect for those looking for calm and crystal clear waters.
-Apart from the wonderful ocean-blue waters, here you’ll be sheltered from the sun and wind because of the beautiful cliffs surrounding the beach.
+Perhaps the most famous beach in Lagos, Dona Ana beach is perfect for those looking for calm and crystal clear waters.

 In recognition of the quality and beauty of this beach, in 2013 the Spanish magazine Condé Nast Traveller considered it as the best beach in the world and the most beautiful beach in Portugal; in 2015, TripAdvisor considered it as the best Portuguese beach – definitely a place you should put on your list of things to do in Lagos.